-Charlotte Lewellen Williams (DrPH, MPH) is Associate Professor of Public Health and Director of the Center on Community Philanthropy (The Center) at the University of Arkansas Clinton School of Public Service.
+Charlotte Lewellen Williams (DrPH, MPH) is Professor of Public Health and Director of the Center on Community Philanthropy (The Center) at the University of Arkansas Clinton School of Public Service.
 The Center is dedicated to expanding the knowledge, tools, and practice of community-spawned and community-driven philanthropy.

 As a champion of building communities into places where all people can thrive, Williams leads The Center’s work in Arkansas and the region that lift up community philanthropy as a powerful influence for turning communities toward positive change.
 Williams is responsible for launching The Center in its core work areas of Leadership, Scholarship/Research, and Convening.